Keibert Ruiz starts career with HR, Dodgers sweep Angels 8-3

+Ruiz’s magic moment was the latest in a season full of fun for the deep, dominant Dodgers.

+The Los Angeles Angels have much less to celebrate after getting swept at home in the Freeway Series.

-ANAHEIM, Calif.
-(AP) — Keibert Ruiz homered in his first major league at-bat, Corey Seager hit a three-run homer and the Los Angeles Dodgers swept the Freeway Series with an 8-3 victory over the Los Angeles Angels on Sunday.
+Ruiz homered in his first major league at-bat, Corey Seager hit a three-run homer and the Dodgers beat the Angels 8-3 Sunday for their fifth consecutive victory.

-Max Muncy had a two-run homer, Matt Beaty also homered and Mookie Betts added an RBI single for the NL-leading Dodgers (16-7), who have won a season-best five straight.
+Max Muncy had a two-run homer, Matt Beaty also homered and Mookie Betts added an RBI single for the NL-leading Dodgers (16-7), but everybody in blue was much more excited about Ruiz’s electric debut.

+The 22-year-old catcher from Venezuela started behind the plate with Dustin May, his batterymate throughout the minors.
+In the third inning, Ruiz mashed a 1-1 fastball from Julio Teherán (0-2).

+The homer in the quiet, empty stadium prompted ecstatic, echoing cheers from his new teammates, who dispatched pitcher Julio Urías to find the souvenir ball amid the tarps and unoccupied seats.

+Ruiz said this game was the fulfillment of a dream “since I was 5 years old and started playing baseball.”

+“I’ve just got to keep working and doing my thing,” he added.
+“I just need to keep learning from these guys and be focused for the next opportunity.”

-The Dodgers also swept a three-game series at Angel Stadium for the first time since interleague play began in 1997, although the Angels still hold a 70-57 overall lead in the rivalry.
+With plenty of power and much more pitching than the Angels, the Dodgers swept a three-game series at Angel Stadium for the first time since interleague play began in 1997, although the Halos still hold a 70-57 overall lead in the rivalry.

 Anthony Rendon homered for the fifth time in six games for the Angels, who have lost four straight.
 Brian Goodwin also homered and David Fletcher extended his hitting streak to a career-high 15 games, but the big-budget Halos have matched the slowest start in franchise history at 7-15.

-The homer in the mostly silent, empty stadium audibly delighted his new teammates, who dispatched pitcher Julio Urías to find the souvenir ball amid the tarps and empty seats.

-Ruiz is generally ranked the third-best prospect in the Dodgers’ perpetually bountiful farm system.
-He became the seventh player in the franchise’s 131-year history to homer in his first at-bat, and the first since Garey Ingram in 1994.
+“They are better than us right now,” Angels manager Joe Maddon said.
+“They beat us primarily (with) pitching.
+We’ll play them again at the end of the season.
+We have tough games all week.
+If you become easily discouraged, you shouldn’t be doing this.
+Looking in (the) rear view won’t do us much good.”

-Muncy added his two-run shot later in the third, and Seager connected off Matt Andriese for his fifth homer in the fourth.
+Muncy added his two-run shot in the third, and Seager connected off Matt Andriese for his fifth homer in the fourth.

-Dustin May lasted only 4 1/3 innings for the Dodgers, giving up seven hits and two runs with two strikeouts on 88 pitches.
+May lasted only 4 1/3 innings for the Dodgers, giving up seven hits and two runs with two strikeouts on 88 pitches.

 Scott Alexander (1-0) gave up three hits and a run over two innings.